-In December 2012, we formed GBO, an entity jointly-owned by both us and GVK BIO.
+In December 2012, the Company agreed to form GBO, an entity jointly-owned by both the Company and GVK BIO.
 The purpose of GBO is to collaborate on and develop two programs through filing of an investigational new drug application ("IND") and/or conducting proof of concept studies using the Company's technology platform.